google/recaptcha/README.md

 [![Total Downloads](https://poser.pugx.org/google/recaptcha/downloads.svg)](https://packagist.org/packages/google/recaptcha)

 reCAPTCHA is a free CAPTCHA service that protect websites from spam and abuse.
-This is a PHP library that provides wraps up the server-side verification step required to process responses from the reCAPTCHA service.
+This is a PHP library that wraps up the server-side verification step required to process responses from the reCAPTCHA service.
 This client supports both v2 and v3.

 - reCAPTCHA: https://www.google.com/recaptcha
 - This repo: https://github.com/google/recaptcha